Penicillin G Benzathine and Penicillin G Procaine

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience diarrhea.
-Have patient report immediately to prescriber bruising; bleeding; signs of kidney problems (urinary retention, hematuria, change in amount of urine passed, or weight gain); signs of methemoglobinemia (blue or gray color of the lips, nails, or skin; abnormal heartbeat; seizures; severe dizziness or passing out; severe headache; fatigue; loss of strength and energy; or shortness of breath); chills; pharyngitis; edema; joint pain; severe dizziness; passing out; injection site irritation, lump, dark scab, or hard area; severe loss of strength and energy; numbness, tingling, or weakness; or signs of Clostridioides (formerly Clostridium) difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).
+Have patient report immediately to prescriber bruising; bleeding; signs of kidney problems (unable to pass urine, blood in the urine, change in amount of urine passed, or weight gain); signs of methemoglobinemia (blue or gray color of the lips, nails, or skin; abnormal heartbeat; seizures; severe dizziness or passing out; severe headache; fatigue; loss of strength and energy; or shortness of breath); chills; sore throat; edema; joint pain; severe dizziness; passing out; injection site irritation, lump, dark scab, or hard area; severe loss of strength and energy; numbness, tingling, or weakness; or signs of Clostridioides (formerly Clostridium) difficile (C. diff)-associated diarrhea (abdominal pain or cramps, severe diarrhea or watery stools, or bloody stools) (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.